symfony/symfony-docs/cookbook/routing/slash_in_parameter.rst

 .. index::
    single: Routing; Allow / in route parameter

-How to allow a "/" character in a route parameter
+How to Allow a "/" Character in a Route Parameter
 =================================================

 Sometimes, you need to compose URLs with parameters that can contain a slash